-This impressive performance was accomplished during a challenging year in the economy and markets.
-The strength of this performance was also in part due to the breadth and the scope of the personnel working on the investment portfolio and in the operations of StoneCastle Financial, both of which have been significantly expanded with the transition to ArrowMark.
-The depth of expertise in banking related assets across ArrowMark's platform offers a significant and intangible advantage to the Company and to our shareholders.
+The strength of this performance is in part due to the breadth and the scope of the personnel working on the investment portfolio and in the operations of ArrowMark Financial, both of which have been significantly expanded with the transition to ArrowMark Partners").
+The depth of expertise in banking related assets across the ArrowMark Partner's platform offers a significant and intangible advantage to the Company and to our shareholders.